androguard/androguard/README.md

 Be aware that the current `setup.py` does not install elsim!

-and for building the documentation:
+and for building the documentation (optional):

 `apt install python-sphinx python-sphinxcontrib.programoutput`